how2kritin/language_modelling_and_smoothing/README.md

 # Language Modelling and Smoothing

 N-Gram Language Models with Laplace and Good-Turing smoothing techniques, as well as Linear Interpolation of N-Gram models, implemented in Python using PyTorch.
-This corresponds to Assignment-1 of Introduction to Natural Language Processing at IIIT Hyderabad in the Spring'25 semester.
+This corresponds to Assignment-1 of the Introduction to Natural Language Processing course at IIIT Hyderabad, taken in the Spring'25 semester.

 ### Information about the smoothing techniques used:
 1. [Laplace Smoothing](#laplace-smoothing)